Student Eligibility for CEIP

 - Graduate Students who wish to register with the university during a work assignment must follow the requirements of the Graduate School Cooperative Education Program.
 Career and Professional Development is not authorized by the university to enroll graduate students.

-You must have completed your freshman year, and you may not have completed your senior year.
-Note that some engineering majors can not split their senior semesters with a work term, due to the senior design project that spans two consecutive semesters of the senior year.
+- For work term timing: Note that some engineering majors may not split their senior semesters with a work term, due to the senior design project that spans two consecutive semesters of the senior year.

 Career and Professional Development requires that you have a 2.0 minimum.

 Specific academic departments and specific employers may have higher minimum standards.

 You must have established a GPA at Virginia Tech.
 See information below for transfer students.

 After you are employed and enrolled in the program, you must maintain a minimum GPA of 2.0 (or higher if required by your academic department).
 If your GPA drops below the minimum, you will be in a probationary status for CEIP and must raise your GPA to the minimum during your next regular semester in order to continue in the program.
 The university's academic eligibility policy (see the undergraduate course catalog within Academic program information) supercedes the CEIP policy.
 You may not be enrolled in CEIP if the university has suspended you.

 You must have established a GPA at Virginia Tech before you can be enrolled in CEIP for a work term.
 (Although academic credits may transfer from another institution, GPA does not.)
 You may seek a co-op or internship position before establishing your Virginia Tech GPA, but you cannot be enrolled in CEIP for a work term until your Virginia Tech GPA is verified.

 International students must request authorization from, and abide by deadlines administered by, the Cranwell International Center before you can apply for co-op or internship positions.
 Your visa status determines whether or not you are eligible to work in the United States in a co-op or internship capacity.